-But it’s not about deprivation.
-No, there are foods out that exist out there that actually help decrease belly fat—foods that actually taste good and make for amazing Instagram flat lays (because #priorities).
+It’s not about deprivation.
+There are foods out there that actually help decrease belly fat—foods that actually taste good and make for amazing Instagram flat lays (because #priorities).
 Math-wise, it’s like an inverse equation: The more of these foods you eat, the slimmer your waistline gets (and that is the end of this beauty editor’s math prowess).
 Don’t believe us?
-Trust the scientific studies then.
-Keep scrolling to see the six foods that actually get rid of belly fat, according to science!
+Trust the scientific studies, then.
+Keep scrolling to see the 10 foods that actually get rid of belly fat, according to science!

 Next time your great-aunt tries to give you a gift card for your birthday, make sure to request one from Yogurtland.
 According to a 2010 study by researchers at the University of Alabama at Birmingham, women who consumed half a cup of soft-serve frozen yogurt per day lost an inch of visceral fat.
 Why?
 Researchers say it’s possible that the more calcium a woman consumes, the less visceral fat she gains.
 If you’re swearing off dairy (research about its effect on your health and skin is divided), you can try other sources of calcium, like dark leafy greens (e.g., spinach and kale), tofu, and sardines.

 If you’re going to choose one diet to follow for the rest of your life, science says it should probably be the Mediterranean diet.
 Not only will it make you happier (yes, really), but it’s also been proven by multiple studies to help participants lose more weight.
-One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than in the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month (You can read more about these studies here).
+One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than in the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month.

 So what exactly is the Mediterranean diet?
 Basically, you’ll be eating lots of foods rich in monosaturated fatty acids, like olive oil, olives, nuts, brightly colored fresh vegetables and fruits, tomatoes, squash, and a moderate amount of fish and chicken.